Politics of Austria: The Greens - The Green Alternative

 The Greens (Die Grünen), a party focusing on environmental and social justice issues as part of the worldwide Green movement, received 10.4% of the vote in 2008.
 They are particularly strong in the city areas, for example in Vienna, where they received 22% of the votes in the 2004 EU-elections.
 In Neubau they received 41% of the votes, more than SPÖ and ÖVP combined.
 The Greens attract left-liberal intellectuals and voters from 18 to 30.
-Some insist on characterizing the Greens as leftists because they are perceived to be anti-capitalist and certainly employ anti-corporate rhetoric and less business friendly policies.
+Somecharacterise the Greens as leftists because they are perceived to be anti-capitalist and employ anti-corporate rhetoric and less business-friendly policies.
 However, this labeling confuses the differences between the Greens—who place a great deal of faith in local markets and direct democracy—and left-Socialists and Communists who tend to favor centralization and planned economies and economic class issues.

 The Green Party suffered internal strife and fissure in 2017 and failed to surmount the 4% threshold in the national elections held that year.
-It thus lost all of its seats in the National Council, but made a spectacular comeback in snap elections of September 2019, with a vote share of 13.9% and 25 seats.
+It thus lost all of its seats in the National Council, but made a comeback in snap elections of September 2019, with a vote share of 13.9% and 25 seats.
 Their strong showing, combined with the steep losses of the scandal-ridden FPÖ, made them a possible coalition partner for the People's Party, which had won the largest number of votes and seats of all parties with Sebastian Kurz as its candidate to become Chancellor of Austria for the second time.
 Following two months of intense negotiations, Kurz and Green Party leader Werner Kogler announced a coalition agreement on New Year's Day 2020.
 The new cabinet was sworn in by President Van der Bellen a week later.